 The entity can also jump from host to host.
 Quickly perceiving that a decrepit proto-human hominid in the modern world has obvious disadvantages, it abandons the apeman’s body for that of Mirov.
 The inspector now has red-eyed, brain-draining powers.
 Oddly enough, he also has one hairy, apey hand which he carefully conceals in his coat pocket as he and the British scientists investigate the rash of strange deaths on the train and he listens to their speculations about the type of monster they’re chasing.

 The train makes an emergency stop in Siberia to bring aboard a Cossack officer, Captain Kazan (Telly Savalas), and his squadron of soldiers to address the problem in a less intellectual fashion.
 Kazan gathers all the passengers in the dining car to question them—with the exceptions of the count and countess, since Their Excellencies are exempt from suspicion.
-The scene resembles the end of Murder on the Orient Express on an acid trip, as if Hercule Poirot had been replaced by a bald, braying Cossack.
+The scene resembles a feverish dream-version the end of Murder on the Orient Express, as if Hercule Poirot had been replaced by a bald, braying Cossack.

 Kazan’s idea of conducting an investigation is to bully people to get at the truth.
 He has this to say about himself: